EmiliosRichards/File-Management-System/README.md

 # Document Contents

+- [**Installation Guide for File Management System**](#installation-guide-for-file-management-system): Walks through the steps needed to install and use the File Management System.
 - [**Project Significance**](#project-significance): Explains what a File Management System is and the rationale behind building a custom version.
 - [**Design Phase**](#design-phase-technical-insights): Outlines the initial design and planning stages of the project, focusing on the architectural decisions and technology choices made to support the development.
 - [**Building Process**](#building-process): Details the steps taken in constructing the system, focusing on development strategies and implementation.